Fossil Posse Adventures offers online learning for kids

 Parents, take a break from online schooling and go “old school” — “old” as in prehistoric times with Fossil Posse Adventures.

-Fossil Posse Adventures, created by longtime locals Billy and Lily Doran, provides dinosaur education for youth ages six and up.
-Here, youngsters learn about these prehistoric giants that walked the Earth and literally walked in what is now Eagle County millions of years ago.
+Fossil Posse Adventures in Wolcott, created by longtime locals Billy and Lily Doran, provides dinosaur education for youth ages 6 and up.
+Here, youngsters learn about these prehistoric giants that walked the Earth and walked in what is now Eagle County millions of years ago.

 You can usually find Billy, who is an animated creature himself, leading talks about creatures from Triassic, Jurassic or Cretaceous eras at his day camps in Wolcott during the summer.
 He also amazes families with his knowledge and unique displays on the Beaver Creek Plaza during FunFest on Saturday afternoons during the winter.